Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering

 \subsection{Knowledge Extraction Score of MIAs}

-Following the approach of \citet{ls}, we compute the Knowledge Extraction Score (KES), a metric designed to quantify the discriminative information extracted about distinct classes from MIAs.
-Specifically, we train a surrogate ResNet-$152$ \citep{resnet} classifier on the synthetic data generated by attacks and evaluate its classification accuracy on the target model’s original training set.
+Following the approach of \cite{ls}, we compute the Knowledge Extraction Score (KES), a metric designed to quantify the discriminative information extracted about distinct classes from MIAs.
+Specifically, we train a surrogate ResNet-$152$ \cite{resnet} classifier on the synthetic data generated by attacks and evaluate its classification accuracy on the target model’s original training set.
 The intuition behind KES is that a more successful inversion attack will enable the surrogate model to better differentiate between classes.

-In our experiments, we employ synthetic attack data generated by IF attacks against a ResNet-$152$ \citep{resnet} model trained on the FaceScrub dataset.
-The ResNet-$152$ model is pre-trained on either the MS-Celeb-1M or ImageNet datasets.
+In our experiments, we employ synthetic attack data generated by IF attacks against a ResNet-$152$ \cite{resnet} model trained on the FaceScrub dataset.
 The results of these experiments are shown in Table \ref{tab:kes}.
-The results shows that the knowledge extraction score of IF attacks against classifiers with our CALoR defense method achieve the lowest results, which indicates that MIAs can hardly extract private information from models with our defense methods.
+The results shows that the knowledge extraction score of IF attacks against classifiers with our defense method achieve the lowest results, which indicates that MIAs can hardly extract private information from models with our defense methods.